iuryfukuda/emacs.d/README.md

 # Emacs.d

-Emacs.d saves the customization of emacs
+Emacs.d saves personal customization.
 See all modules in `init.d/*`